 This is a non-exhaustive list of what you can find!

 There are many coffee shops too.
 The classic Coffee Beans, Peet's & Starbucks and the very best for matcha Alfred Coffee!
 The juiceries are not outdone.
-You will fin a Pressed Juicery which also serves their famous "pressed freeze", a Juice Crafters, the Earth Bar, and very soon the trending Danish juicer brand Joe & The Juice will be right next to Alfred.
+You will find a Pressed Juicery which also serves their famous "pressed freeze", a Juice Crafters, the Earth Bar, and the trending Danish juicer brand Joe & The Juice right next to Alfred.

 You can plan your whole day on San Vicente.
-And of course there are places to workout : cool Soulcycle spinning studio, hidden boutique yoga studio Habitat Yoga & Nutrition, boxing at Box N Burn, intensive fitness at Orange Theory, high-quality pilates classes at Club Pilates.
+And of course there are places to workout : cool Soulcycle spinning studio, hidden boutique yoga studios, boxing at Box N Burn, intensive fitness at Orange Theory, high-quality pilates classes at Club Pilates.

 There are many options to pamper yourself.
 Explore the blowouts options for your hair at the Dry Bar, waves, curls, straight, braids... you can do anything!
 For nails go to Côte, a great non toxic nail salon with a pleasant beach house atmosphere.
 When looking for a gift it's always a good idea to browse the Côte boutique section, there are many treasures to be found.

 There are cool shops like my all time favorite clothing store chain William B + Friends which has a well curated selection.
 As my friend Valentina said "When you enter William B, you know you will end up buying something!"
 It doesn't have to be a big piece, it can be one of their beautiful little notebooks or cute trendy jewelry.

 Among the things I love in this neighborhood is the Whole Foods flowers section which is always particularly appealing at this location.
 Every time I walk by this place I can't help it but take a picture!